Todd Hazelwood: Blanchard Racing Team (2023)

-Todd raced for Melbourne-based Supercars team, Blanchard Racing Team in the #3 CoolDrive Auto Parts Ford Mustang.
+Hazelwood raced for Melbourne-based Supercars team, Blanchard Racing Team in the #3 CoolDrive Auto Parts Ford Mustang.
 2023 was the introduction of the new Supercars platform, 'Gen3' and was a huge challenge for all teams to be equipped and ready for the season ahead.
-Todd has a solid start to the year and was 8th in the Championship after round four.
+He had a solid start to the year and was eighth in the Championship after round four.
 The team suffered from a severe staff loss during the race season and results took a turn for the worse for the single car operation.
-Todd finished the season strong featuring in the Top Ten Shootout at Sandown 500 and Adelaide 500, but ultimately was a disappointing year for Hazelwood finishing 21st in the Championship.
+Hazelwood finished the season strong featuring in the Top Ten Shootout at Sandown 500 and Adelaide 500, but ultimately was a disappointing year for Hazelwood finishing 21st in the Championship.

 Erebus Motorsport (2024)

-For 2024, Todd signed with Erebus Motorsport as a co-driver for the first time since 2017, stepping down from racing full time in the Supercars Championship.
-Initially signed with Jack LeBrocq for the season ahead, Todd was sensationally called up to fill in for reigning Supercars Champion, Brode Kostecki for the start of the 2024 season.
-Todd stepped up and raced at both the Bathurst 500 and Formula 1 AGP in the #99 Erebus Motorsport Camaro before Brodie made the call to return and drive once again.
-During this time, the team elected for Todd to drive with Brodie for the Enduro Season with Todd stepping in behind the wheel of the #1 Camaro at Sandown 500 and Bathurst 1000.
-After running in podium contention during the Sandown 500, the team suffered from a mechanical failure putting Brodie and Todd out of the race.
-With a high level of motivation to be better, Brodie and Todd went to Bathurst full of confidecne and determined to fight back after a disappointing Sandown.
+For 2024, Hazelwood signed with Erebus Motorsport as a co-driver for the first time since 2017, stepping down from racing full time in the Supercars Championship.
+Initially signed with Jack Le Brocq for the season ahead, Todd was sensationally called up to fill in for reigning Supercars Champion, Brodie Kostecki for the start of the 2024 season.
+He stepped up and raced at both the Bathurst 500 and Formula 1 AGP in the #99 Erebus Motorsport Camaro before Kostecki made the call to return and drive once again.
+During this time, the team elected for Hazelwood to drive with Kostecki for the Enduro Season with Todd stepping in behind the wheel of the #1 Camaro at Sandown 500 and Bathurst 1000.
+After running in podium contention during the Sandown 500, the team suffered from a mechanical failure putting both drivers out of the race.
+With a high level of motivation to be better, Kostecki and Hazelwood went to Bathurst full of confidence and determined to fight back after a disappointing Sandown.
 Brodie qualified on Pole Position and both drivers never looked back all day on race day.
 Leading from start to finish, it was a dominant race from the team and drivers.
 The winning time of 5 hours and 58 minutes was the fastest in the history of the Bathurst 1000, aided by just one safety car period, and the first to be completed in less than six hours.
-Ironically, it was also Todd's maiden Supercars race win whislt becoming just the 66th winner of the Bathurst 1000.
+Ironically, it was also Hazelwood's maiden Supercars race win whilst becoming just the 66th winner of the Bathurst 1000.